Fafà Picault: FC St. Pauli

 In September 2015, Picault signed a one-year contract with German 2.
 Bundesliga club FC St. Pauli with the option of a one-year extension.
 He made his debut for St. Pauli on September 14 in a 2–0 win over MSV Duisburg, picking up an assist in the game.
 On 11 March 2016, Picault scored his first goal for St. Pauli in a 4–3 loss to SC Paderborn.
 He scored twice on 16 April to give St. Pauli a 2–0 win over VfL Bochum.
 He ended his first season in Germany with four goals and one assist from 16 appearances as he helped St. Pauli finish 4th in the table.

 In April 2016, his contract was extended until June 2018.

-In the 2016–17 Season, Picault made six appearances with one assists in league play as well as two appearances in the DFB-Pokal before being sold in the winter.
+In the 2016–17 Season, Picault made six appearances with one assist in league play as well as two appearances in the DFB-Pokal before being sold in the winter.